alexirpan/alexirpan.github.io/_posts/2025-11-16-authentic-imperfection.markdown

 I think the last point was easier to argue in the past and has gotten harder over time.
 What does it even mean for content to be good?
 It's a very fuzzy, subjective thing, and there are recent surveys suggesting even the AI haters can't tell all the time.
-Last year, Scott Alexander of Astral Codex Ten ran an [AI art Turing test](https://www.astralcodexten.com/p/how-did-you-do-on-the-ai-art-turing) survey.
+Last year, Scott Alexander of Astral Codex Ten ran an [AI art Turing test](https://www.astralcodexten.com/p/how-did-you-do-on-the-ai-art-turing).
 To keep things fair, he took the best human images and best AI images, meaning human art from famous artists, and AI art from prompters skilled at removing obvious tells of image generation.